brevdev/launchables/README.md

 ---

-### What is Brev.dev?
+### What is Brev?

-Brev is a dev tool that makes it really easy to code on a GPU in the cloud.
-Brev does 3 things: provision, configure, and connect.
+NVIDIA Brev provides streamlined access to NVIDIA GPU instances on popular cloud platforms, automatic environment setup, and flexible deployment options, enabling developers to start experimenting instantly.

 #### Provision: